Before volunteering, please read & reflect on the following:

 Please think deeply about your motivations and whether they align with TCLP’s raison d’etre i.e. to bridge gaps in public access to books and other means of knowledge & thinking.
 TCLP is not driven to do charity.
 It is a community movement driven by collective thinking with a definite agenda of social justice and equality.

 Since TCLP caters mostly to children from ages four up and runs 7 days a week, it is imperative that you are realistic about how much time you can give.
 How many hours a week can you give?
 Does your job entail frequent travel or uncertain schedules?
 Can you manage your home, work and social life with volunteering?

 TCLP has a flexible roster and can assign duties compatible to your individual timetables, however once you have committed to a day & time-slot, you would be expected to stick to it.
 We generally do not have slots for ‘drop-ins’.

-- Can you work in environments that might be physically uncomfortable?
 TCLP libraries are extremely well-equipped with books & other learning materials and with safe & comfortable reading spaces and general areas for workshops, assemblies and other activities.
 However, they are subject to the vagaries of weather – hot & humid in summer, cold in winter – that are generally met with, by turning on fans or opening & shutting windows.
-Is your general fitness up to mark?
+Is your general fitness up to the mark?